Prep 4 Thai Peanut Chicken dinners all at once and have them ready to go in the freezer for those busy weekday evenings!

 - Add 1/2 lb sliced mushrooms to each bag.

-- Add the following to each bag: ½ cup peanut butter, ¼ cup soy sauce, juice of 1 lime, 1 tbsp brown sugar, 1/8 tsp cayenne, and 1 lb boneless chicken thighs.
+- Add the following to each bag: 1/4 of the sauteed onion/garlic mix, ½ cup peanut butter, ¼ cup soy sauce, juice of 1 lime, 1 tbsp brown sugar, 1/8 tsp cayenne, and 1 lb boneless chicken thighs.

 - Seal the bags up tightly, removing as much air as possible.